Definition

 California Assembly Amends AB 2245 Creating Lubricant Waste and Packaging Producer Responsibility Program

-California's AB 2245 proposes a new Extended Producer Responsibility (EPR) program for lubricants and associated packaging, targeting full implementation by 2031.
-Impacted businesses must anticipate mandatory PRO membership and funding obligations, while navigating a specific regulatory carve-out from California's general packaging EPR law.
+California is advancing legislation to establish a dedicated Extended Producer Responsibility program for lubricants and associated packaging with a 2031 compliance deadline.
+Impacted producers must prepare for mandatory collective scheme membership and funding obligations while navigating a specific carve-out from general state packaging laws.

 Australia (AICIS) Opens Consultation On 11 Draft Industrial Chemical Evaluation Statements Until 28 May 2026